Peddapalli district: Air

-Peddapalli District has an Airport with 1,300m runway.
-Which is located at Kesoram Cement Factory, BasanthNagar, Ramagundam.
-It is Owned by the Birla Family and it is operated by the Airports Authority of India.
-But After the closure of Vayudoot it has not been regular use.
-Now it is an unusual Airport.
-The Government of Telangana is planning to develop this airport as a part of third airport in the state of Telangana by 2022 and it serves for four districts i.e. Peddapalli, Mancherial, Karimnagar and Jagtial.
+The district has an (closed) airport with 1,300m runway located at Kesoram Cement Factory, BasanthNagar, Ramagundam.
+It is owned by the Birla Family and is operated by the Airports Authority of India.
+After the closure of Vayudoot it has not been of regular use.
+It is an unused airport now.
+The Government of Telangana is planning to develop this airport as a part of other airports in the state of Telangana by 2022 as it can be served for 4 districts i.e. Peddapalli, Mancherial, Karimnagar and Jagtial.